 Vertical Response has the goal of providing all of the tools you need to ensure your email marketing campaigns succeed.
 Towards that end, it provides a number of features that include a custom template designer, automation, analytics, and survey options.

 The designer has an easy-to-use template editor with drag-and-drop and point-and-click functionality.
-This translates to that it's easy for the most inexperienced person to set up a beautiful looking email template with minimal effort right from the start.
+Even if you've no design experience at all, the editor will help you create a beautiful looking email template with minimal time and effort.

-On top of these essentials are automation features that allow use of autoresponders and automated emails to respond instantaneously (by email) to customers on each step of their journey, or according to different interactions.
+Convenient automation features include autoresponders and automated emails to respond instantaneously (by email) to customers on each step of their journey, or according to different interactions.
 This results in the ability to save time and money by making more communications available with minimal effort.

-Not so surprisingly, there are also analytics, providing the expected default set of data including click rates, geolocation, device and browser type.
+Strong analytics tools cover all the data basics, including click rates, geolocation, device and browser type.
 However, going beyond this is the functionality to compare campaign performance, which allows you to get a better idea of the features that work best with your customers.

-Additionally, along with the analytics are customer landing pages and heatmaps, which allows you to glean useful data on how customers view and interact with your emails.
+Additionally, along with the analytics are customer landing pages and heatmaps, which allow you to glean useful data on how customers view and interact with your emails.

 Read our full Vertical Response review.